espruino/BangleApps/README.md

                               //   'app' - an application
                               //   'clock' - a clock - required for clocks to automatically start
                               //   'widget' - a widget
+                              //   'module' - this provides a module that can be used with 'require'.
+                              //              'provides_modules' should be used if type:module is specified
                               //   'bootloader' - an app that at startup (app.boot.js) but doesn't have a launcher entry for 'app.js'
                               //   'settings' - apps that appear in Settings->Apps (with appname.settings.js) but that have no 'app.js'
+                              //   'clkinfo' - Provides a 'myapp.clkinfo.js' file that can be used to display info in clocks - see modules/clock_info.js
                               //   'RAM' - code that runs and doesn't upload anything to storage
                               //   'launch' - replacement 'Launcher'
                               //   'textinput' - provides a 'textinput' library that allows text to be input on the Bangle